 Edward and his family attended St. Michael’s Church in Munslow Parish.
 St. Michael’s is a 12th-century Norman-style Anglican church with an intricate interior, including 15th-century stained glass windows, a 15th-century baptismal font, and original pews.
 Edward’s children were baptized in the existing baptismal font, sat in the existing pews, and stared at the existing stained glass windows.
 We’re indebted to the parish’s Reverend John Beesley for allowing us to join his congregation for Evensong in June 2017, and welcoming us into his church to take some photos.

 Also because of the Munslow Parish Register, we have been able to identify the location of Edward Maddox’s (d.
 1694) home during his time in Munslow.
-The register states that he lived in Thonglands – a small rural hamlet just to the northeast of St. Michael’s Church.
-To find Thonglands, we drove along high hedgerows and forded a river.
-We were welcomed by the owner and his wife, who showed us around the place – including the dovecot, moat, ancient loo (outhouse, complete with a small gargoyle above the door), and the various segments of the home.
+The register states that he lived in Thonglands – a small rural hamlet just to the northeast of St. Michael’s Church (the odd name Thonglands may derive from “tong”, based on the hamlet’s position at the confluence of Trow Brook and the River Corve, according to a history of the area).
+To find Thonglands, we drove along high hedgerows and forded the Corve.
+We were welcomed by the owner and his wife, who showed us around the place – including the dovecote, moat, ancient loo (outhouse, complete with a small gargoyle above the door), and the various segments of the home.
 The place has been inhabited since before the Domesday register of the 11th century, and it includes numerous architectural styles.

 Although it remains unclear whether our ancestors lived in the house itself or lived nearby, it is certain that they would have interacted with the owners and would have visited it in the routine of their lives.

 Possible motivations to emigrate to the American Colonies